Inositol VS Wild Growth Oil, Truvani & Uptime Energy Reviews - What Is It?

 Ingredients of Inositol - Does It Really Work?
 Is It a Scam?

 We were somewhat disappointed with the fact that statements regarding this supplement have not been evaluated by the FDA, which means that the product is not intended to diagnose or treat any health condition.
-The only two ingredients in the formula include Inositol (a.k.a myoinositol) and Pharmaceutical grade Inositol.
+The only two ingredients in the formula include Inositol (a.k.a myoinositol) and Pharmaceutical grade Inositol or Truvani.
 In general, it is a vitamin-like substance that can be naturally found in many animals and plants.
 It is also released by the human body as, well as can be made in laboratory surrounding.
 Usually, inositol is taken by mouth for diabetes and nerve problems associated with this disease, treating metabolic syndrome and conditions associated with polycystic ovary syndrome and menopause, high triglycerides, high blood pressure, and high levels of testosterone.

 Inositol is also used for schizophrenia, depression, autism, attention deficit-hyperactivity disorder (ADHD), post-traumatic stress disorder, obsessive compulsive disorder (OCD), Alzheimer's disease, compulsive hair pulling (trichotillomania), bipolar disorder, panic disorder, and anxiety disorders.
 Unfortunately, there is lack of scientific evidence to back up these uses.
 It is also considered to be able to prevent neural tube birth defects, so it is sometimes used during pregnancy.
 Inositol is also taken for preventing side effects of taking lithium.
 This drug is believed to be able to balance chemicals in the human body and help with certain mental conditions including depression, panic disorder, and obsessive-compulsive disorder.
 It also helps insulin to function better.